Reservoir Monitoring Update

 Lake Level Blog

 TRWD continues to monitor reservoir conditions 24 hours a day.
-Currently, the Bridgeport, Eagle Mountain, and Richland-Chambers spillways are making discharges – see table below.
-Updates to flood discharges will…
+Currently Bridgeport and Eagle Mountain are making flood discharges.
+The Cedar Creek and Richland-Chambers spillways remain closed.
+Updates to flood…

 Read More